Results 1 - 10 from 46 for falling water tables in 0.507 sec.

 Foreign Affairs - Book Review - Governing Water: Contentious Transnational Politics and Global Institution Building - Ken Conca

-These two books complement each other on a topic of high urgency in many parts of the world: inadequate supplies of fresh water.
 Pearce, a science journalist, nicely narrates one story after another of shrinking lakes, falling water tables, and rivers that no longer reach the sea.
-Most are man-made environmental disasters resulting from the diversion of water ...
+Most are man-made environmental disasters resulting from the diversion of water -- or, even worse, unsuccessful attempts to divert water -- ...

 foreignaffairs.org